recc-tech/tech/checklists/weekly/foh-video-setup.md

     - "No NDI" otherwise, especially for slides like the lyrics backgrounds that are likely to be used immediately after lyrics.
 - [ ] Make sure the walk-in slides all have their "Go to Next Timer" set and the other slides do not have a timer.
 - [ ] Look for special events in the plan on Planning Center Online (e.g., baptism, child dedication).
-- [ ] Look for special requests or notes (e.g., custom lyrics, scripture to be shown before worship):
+- Look for special requests or notes (e.g., custom lyrics, scripture to be shown before worship):
     - [ ] On Planning Center
     - [ ] By email (tech@riversedge.life)

+### (Nice to Have)

+- [ ] Check that the message notes are up to date (in case some last-minute changes were made).
+- [ ] Check that all the songs are correct (in case there was a typo on Planning Center).
+- [ ] Check that all slides look good on the projector and on NDI (e.g., the text isn't too small).
+- [ ] Remove walk-in slides and MC announcements that are definitely outdated.

+## After Rehearsal

-- [ ] Once the rehearsal is done, play each video to make sure the sound is working.
+- [ ] Play each video to make sure the sound is working.
 - [ ] Turn off the red light and the stage lights.
 - [ ] Play some music from Spotify.
 - [ ] Show the walk-in slides.
 - [ ] Turn on NDI Video Monitor and select NDI > Desktop-D9Q3BCP > vMix - Output 1.

-## Checks

-If you have time, check these things.

-- [ ] Check that all slides look good on the projector and on NDI (e.g., the text isn't too small).
+- [ ] Go to the "Services Live" view on Planning Center.
-- [ ] Remove walk-in slides and MC announcements that are definitely outdated.

 ## General Reminders